 Social connection and building community seem to be a priority for people and businesses at the moment.

 Industries are under enormous pressure to grow exponentially while others are closing doors.
-With this global disruption, some things will change forever sorry to state the bleedingly obvious!
-But I think that our stories throughout this time in our lives will all have incredible lessons to draw from.
+With this global disruption, consequently, some things will change forever.
+But, I think that our stories throughout this time in our lives will all have incredible lessons to draw from.

-The opportunity for innovation is here now, and it is the perfect time to reflect and to challenge ourselves to grow and develop better ways to do business and life.
+History has shown us that opportunity for innovation is through disruption and that time is here now.
+It is the perfect time to reflect and to challenge ourselves to grow and develop better ways to do business and life.

 Research has shown that resilience is ordinary, and it is present all around us.
 We see it in nature, in people and animals in life as a force.